MCP security scanners compared

 This matters because MCP is now the default way AI agents gain capabilities, and a single poisoned server can hijack an agent.
 For the wider risk model, see our OWASP LLM Top 10 risk guide, which maps tool poisoning to the broader injection category defined by the OWASP GenAI Security Project.

-We ran each scanner against a fixed bench of four known-bad MCP fixtures, last refreshed on 20 June 2026.
-The fixtures are: a tool description carrying a hidden instruction, a tool requesting file-system scope beyond its stated job, a server with a name-shadowing duplicate tool, and a clean control.
+Run each scanner against a fixed bench of known-bad MCP fixtures.
+A good bench should include four fixtures: a tool description carrying a hidden instruction, a tool requesting file-system scope beyond its stated job, a server with a name-shadowing duplicate tool, and a clean control.
 A scanner passes a fixture only when it flags the planted risk and leaves the control alone.

-Our methodology note: we score true positives, false positives, and install friction.
-We do not publish a single headline accuracy number, because real-world MCP servers vary too widely for one figure to be honest.
-We align our threat framing with the OWASP GenAI Security Project and cross-reference control guidance from the NSA Cybersecurity Information Sheets.
+The method to use: score true positives, false positives, and install friction.
+Avoid a single headline accuracy number, because real-world MCP servers vary too widely for one figure to be honest.
+Align the threat framing with the OWASP GenAI Security Project and cross-reference control guidance from the NSA Cybersecurity Information Sheets.

-What classes of finding did we look for?
+What classes of finding should you look for?

-We looked for four finding classes: description injection, scope creep, name shadowing, and exfiltration-prone parameters.
+Look for four finding classes: description injection, scope creep, name shadowing, and exfiltration-prone parameters.
 Each class maps to a real attack.
-Description injection is the most frequent finding on our bench and the one schema validators consistently miss.
+Description injection is the highest-impact class and the one schema validators consistently miss.

-We compared four representative scanner archetypes: a description-injection linter, a scope auditor, a schema validator, and a combined static-plus-policy scanner.
-The table below records what each archetype caught against our fixtures.
-Tool names are generalised to archetypes because vendor releases shift quickly and we re-test on each change.
+There are four representative scanner archetypes: a description-injection linter, a scope auditor, a schema validator, and a combined static-plus-policy scanner.
+The table below records what each archetype is designed to detect.
+Tool names are generalised to archetypes because vendor releases shift quickly, so re-test on each change.

 The pattern is clear: no single archetype covers every finding class, so layering is the practical answer.
-A description-injection linter plus a scope auditor caught every planted risk on our bench, while a schema validator alone left the most dangerous fixture undetected.
+A description-injection linter plus a scope auditor is designed to cover the most dangerous planted risks, while a schema validator alone leaves the most dangerous fixture undetected.
+Run the bench above to confirm this for the specific tools you shortlist.

 What does a scanner miss?